maker0101/Todoist_Clone/README.md

 ### Security

-Seprating the staging and production environment and adjusting Firestore security rules accordingly would decrease the possibility of ....
+Creating separate production and development environments in firebase should enhance the apps security.
+This would allow you for example to remove `localhost` from the list of authorized domains.
+In addition, firestore security rules could be stricter on the development version.

-Additional form validations should be implemented to prevent SQL injection attacks.
+In addition, adding more advanced form data validations should increase the apps security further, reducing the threat, e.g. from SQL injection attackts.

 ### Styling